-Following several island anchorages and a long sail, experience the thrill of anchoring off the white sands of Cébaco, a large forested island off the Pacific coast of Panama, which will soon be home to Geoversity’s Pacific Marine Field Station.
-It is located near one of the 25 best surfing destinations in the world and the gateway into one of the most important estuaries and mangrove wetlands in the Western Pacific.
+Experience the beauty and diversity of anchoring off the white sands of the Pearl Islands, an archipelago off the Pacific coast of Panama.
+It is located at the gateway into one of the most important estuaries and mangrove wetlands in the Western Pacific.

-Imagine learning about marine life while snorkelling near a major whale migratory path and next to Coiba Island National Park, a UN-declared World Heritage site.
+Imagine learning about marine life while snorkelling near a major whale migratory path and marine biodiversity hotspot.

 Tropical coastal marine environments —at the intersection of rivers, wetlands, coastal shelves, islands and deep sea upwelling— is where you will experience the highest degree of ecological complexity and biodiversity to be found anywhere on Planet Earth.
 And the future of much of humanity hangs on the well being of those precious biomes.

 ...as you and your fellow GeoYear teammates manage 20-foot tidal change in variable weather, visit artisanal fishing communities dealing with fishing restrictions and competition with big commercial interests.
 You’ll be able to assist scientists doing marine research and ecologists and geographers doing digital mapping.
 Get ready for hard work planting trees, building bamboo structures and rafts for research facilities, and much more.